danger

 As part of the deconstruction of the Mills Open Air School, the City of Portland invited community members to pick up free bricks salvaged from the nearly century-old school building.

-At the June 7 event, twenty-eight Portlanders arrived to load up their cars with a total of 1,242 salvaged bricks.
-One dedicated Portlander returned the following week to haul an additional 1,030 bricks to build her backyard patio.
+At the June 7 event, twenty-eight Portlanders arrived to load up their cars with more than 1,200 salvaged bricks.
+One dedicated Portlander returned the following week to collect over 1,000 bricks to build her backyard patio.
+In the weeks following the event, 1,720 more bricks were collected by salvage enthusiasts for backyard patio projects.

 The most popular plans for the bricks were garden paths, flower bed borders, and mementos.